d-bl/MAE-gf/docs/droste.md

 ## More examples
 ### &quot;&amp;&quot; ground
 The following examples use a stitch like <span class="stch">crctclcr</span> in the first step.
-The first level of example 1 is interesting: every single tread takes the same path!
+The first step of example 1 is interesting: every single tread takes the same path!
 * [example 1][D-LL-1], [example 2][D-LL-2], [example 3][D-LL-3]